readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 they need in any society.
 In this society, however, this material wealth appears in commodity form and this particularity is the starting point of the analysis.
-Hence, when Marx writes "appears" it expresses that the content “wealth” takes a socially specific form: the commodity.
+Hence, when Marx writes "appears" it expresses that the content “wealth” appears in a specific mode: as the commodity.

-To avoid pre-empting the remainder of this chapter, we must for now rely on a superficial dictionary style definition of what we mean when we say “commodity”.
+To avoid anticipating the remainder of this chapter, we must for now rely on a superficial dictionary style definition of what we mean when we say “commodity”.
 In economics, in particular around the time when Marx was writing, a commodity is something which is produced for sale or exchange.[^1]

-This first definition of a commodity points to the quality of this wealth which takes a particular form under the capitalist mode of production that it needs to be produced.
-The things people consume must be produced first and somehow production must be related to consumption, i.e. needs and wants.
-As a feature of any division of labour this cannot change.
+This first definition of a commodity points to the attribute of the wealth under consideration here that it needs to be produced.
+It consists of products of labour.
+The things people consume must first be produced and somehow production must be related to consumption: what is produced for whom, who produces it and how.
+By definition this is a feature of any division of labour and cannot change.
 What can change, though, is how this “coordination” is accomplished, the social form.
 Or as Marx put it in response to his critics:

 “Every child knows that any nation that stopped working, not for a year, but let us say, just for a few weeks, would perish.
 And every child knows, too, that the